-ColorQube® 9301/9302/9303 ConnectKey 1.5 Technology with FIPS 140-2 Compliance over SNMPv3 (hereafter referred to as the Target of Evaluation, or TOE), from Xerox Corporation, was the subject of this Common Criteria evaluation.
+WorkCentre® 5735/5740/5745/5755/5765/5775/5790 with FIPS 140-2 Compliance over SNMPv3 (hereafter referred to as the Target of Evaluation, or TOE), from Xerox Corporation, was the subject of this Common Criteria evaluation.
 The results of this evaluation demonstrate that TOE meets the requirements of the conformance claim listed in Table 1 for the evaluated security functionality.

 The TOE is a multi-function device that copies and prints with scan and fax capabilities.
 The Xerox embedded fax component provides local analog fax capability over public switched telephone network connections and also enables LanFax, a feature that allows a document to be faxed from a workstation without printing it.
-Xerox's workflow scanning component allows documents to be scanned at the device with the resulting image being sent via email, transferred to a remote file repository or kept in a private (scan) mailbox or placed on a personal USB storage device.
+Xerox's workflow scanning component allows documents to be scanned at the device with the resulting image being sent via email, transferred to a remote file repository or kept in a private (scan) mailbox.

 CSC Security Testing/Certification Laboratories is the CCEF that conducted the evaluation.
-This evaluation was completed on 25 July 2016 and was carried out in accordance with the rules of the Canadian Common Criteria Scheme.
+This evaluation was completed on 28 July 2016 and was carried out in accordance with the rules of the Canadian Common Criteria Scheme.